-Some plants, such as those that live on the edges of ponds and rivers, do well in wet conditions.
+Some plants, like those that live on the edges of ponds and rivers, do well in wet conditions.

-But for other plants, too much water can be as bad for their health as too little water.
+But for other plants, like this cactus, too much water can be as bad for their health as not enough water.

-In cold weather, plants lose their leaves to save water.
+In cold weather, some plants lose their leaves to save water (like deciduous trees).

 This is useful because in cold climates the ground may be icy.
 This makes it hard for plants to absorb (take in) any water.

-As growing leaves requires up a lot of energy, plants in colder climates don't bother - there's not enough sunshine in winter!
+As growing their leaves requires a lot of energy, plants in colder climates don't bother - there's not enough sunshine in winter!

 In this activity, you will have a chance to find out how much you know about the importance of water for the health of a plant.

 Don't panic, we will work through it together.